 Thank you for visiting the Ozarks!

-These are free for your enjoyment and perhaps you will learn
+These videos are free for your enjoyment and perhaps you will learn

 something new.
 Contact us